Arleen Schloss: Life and work

 Schloss studied at the Bank Street College of Education, the Art Students League of New York, and Parsons School of Design and graduated from New York University.
-Schloss started her career in the galleries of SoHo, Manhattan and the Lower East Side of Manhattan as a painter and performance artist who performed and showed her work in the U.S., Europe and Asia at venues such as the Franklin Furnace, Betty Parsons Gallery, Bykert Gallery, ABC No Rio, Construction Company, Max Hutchinson Gallery, Lenbachhaus Galeria in Munich, La Nuit Parcourt La Ceil in Belgium, Cafe Einstein in Berlin, The Kitchen and the Museum of Modern Art in New York City.
+Schloss started her career in the galleries of SoHo and the Lower East Side of Manhattan as a painter and performance artist who performed and showed her work in the U.S., Europe, and Asia at venues such as the Franklin Furnace, Betty Parsons Gallery, Bykert Gallery, ABC No Rio, Construction Company, Max Hutchinson Gallery, Lenbachhaus Galeria in Munich, La Nuit Parcourt La Ceil in Belgium, Cafe Einstein in Berlin, The Kitchen, and the Museum of Modern Art in New York City.
 She taught in the MFA Computer Arts department at the School of Visual Arts.

-In subsequent years she performed her media opera A.E.BLA BLA BLA at Ars Electronica in Austria and was a featured guest on Willoughby Sharp's Downtown '86 show, which showcased 1980s performers, artists and musicians in the year 1986.
+In subsequent years she performed her media opera A.E.BLA BLA BLA at Ars Electronica in Austria and was a featured guest on Willoughby Sharp's Downtown '86 show, which showcased 1980s performers, artists, and musicians in the year 1986.

 Additionally, during the 1980s, she began to get noticed for her sound poetry work, mostly for the audio art piece How She Sees It By Her.
 Schloss' sound work is included in two publications and anthologies, Just Another Asshole a short-lived no wave art/music/sound art magazine publication published by Glenn Branca and Barbara Ess and "Text-Sound Texts" Edited by Richard Kostelanetz.